-The main building was designed by a Danish Architect, Henning Larsen, with features of the Centre in typical Scandinavian design.
-In plan view, the building resembles a ship, with the tower acting as the propeller, and the lecture theatre as the bridge.
+The main building was designed by a Danish Architect, Henning Larsen.
+In plan view, the building resembles a ship, with the tower acting as the propeller, and the Lecture Theatre as the bridge.
 The main building is made of Portland Stone and has environmentally sourced teak floors throughout.
-The dominating element of the Centre is the octagonal tower – from the terrace on the top there is an incredible panoramic view over the city of Cambridge.
+The dominating element of the Institute is the octagonal tower – from the terrace on the top there is an incredible panoramic view over the city of Cambridge.